23o4i7/Sean-Sejin-Docs/docs/creatingANewDiscordApplication.md

 ---
 layout: default
-title: Create a New Discord Application & Register the New Application as a Bot
+title: Creating a New Bot on Discord
 nav_order: 3
 ---